 Mr Black Espresso Martini Kit

 Why: Bringing espresso martinis to your door is the team behind Mr Black, the coffee liqueur people.
-In this cocktail making kit you’ll receive a bottle of the liqueur, a cocktail shaker and some Allpress coffee concentrate, as well as caramel, gingerbread and rRoasted hazelnut Monin syrups to flavour your drinks with.
+In this cocktail making kit you’ll receive a bottle of the liqueur, a bottle of Solo coffee concentrate and two jartini shaking jars.
 Giving you that rich, velvety serve in minutes, this set is perfect for keeping in your drinks cupboard for unexpected guests, or for when you fancy treating yourself to a drink or two post-work one evening.
 The kit will make around 11 cocktails.